diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 * In `“fine-grained” mode,` which is the default, executors scale up and down the number of CPUs they claim from Mesos as they execute tasks, and so a machine running multiple executors can dynamically share CPU resources between them.
 * In `“coarse-grained” mode`, Spark allocates a fixed number of CPUs to each executor in advance and never releases them until the application ends, even if the executor is not currently running tasks.
 You can enable coarse-grained mode by passing `—conf spark.mesos.coarse=true` to spark-submit.

-The fine-grained Mesos mode is attractive when multiple users share a cluster to run interactive workloads such as shells, because applications will scale down their number of cores when they’re not doing work and still allow other users’ programs to use the cluster. `The downside, however, is that scheduling tasks through fine-grained mode adds more latency (so very low-latency applications like Spark Streaming may suffer)`, and that applications may need to wait some amount of time for CPU cores to become free to “ramp up” again when the user types a new command.
-Note, however, that you can use `a mix of scheduling modes` in the same Mesos cluster (i.e., some of your Spark applications might have spark.mesos.coarse set to true and some might not).
+The fine-grained Mesos mode `is attractive when multiple users share a cluster to run interactive workloads such as shells`, because applications will scale down their number of cores when they’re not doing work and still allow other users’ programs to use the cluster. `The downside, however, is that scheduling tasks through fine-grained mode adds more latency (so very low-latency applications like Spark Streaming may suffer)`, and that applications may need to wait some amount of time for CPU cores to become free to “ramp up” again when the user types a new command.
+Note, however, that you can use `a mix of scheduling modes` in the same Mesos cluster (i.e., `some of your Spark applications might have spark.mesos.coarse set to true and some might not`).

 As of Spark 1.2, `Spark on Mesos supports running applications only in the “client” deploy mode` — that is, with the driver running on the machine that submitted the application.
 If you would like to run your driver in the Mesos cluster as well, frameworks like [Aurora] and `Chronos` allow you to submit arbitrary scripts to run on Mesos and monitor them.

 You can control resource usage on Mesos through two parameters to spark-submit: `—executor-memory`, to set the memory for each executor, and `—total-executor-cores`, to set the maximum number of CPU cores for the application to claim (across all executors).
 By default, Spark will launch each executor with as many cores as possible, consolidating the application to the smallest number of executors that give it the desired number of cores.
 If you do not set —total-executor-cores, it will try to use all available cores in the cluster.

 #### Amazon EC2
-Spark comes with a built-in script to launch clusters on Amazon EC2.
+`Spark comes with a built-in script to launch clusters on Amazon EC2`.
 This script launches a set of nodes and then installs the `Standalone cluster manager` on them, so once the cluster is up, you can use it according to the Standalone mode instructions in the previous section.
 In addition, the EC2 script sets up supporting services such as HDFS, Tachyon, and Ganglia to monitor your cluster.
 The Spark EC2 script is called spark-ec2.

 1. To launch a cluster, you should first create an Amazon Web Services (AWS) account and obtain an access key ID and secret access key.
 2. You can log in to a cluster by SSHing into its master node with the .pem file for your keypair.